substack/dataplex/readme.markdown

 * `'_destroy'` - emitted when the remote end calls `stream.destroy()`
 * `'_close'` - emitted when a stream errors, ends, or is destroyed

+The `'_close'` event is handy if you allocated some resources and need to free them again.

 # install

 With [npm](https://npmjs.org) do: